A reef shark at the barrier reef off of West Caicos.

 Juvenile lemon shark in the shallows at Half Moon Bay Lagoon.

-A good example of this fact is the June 2015 shark attacks at North Carolina, United States, where three people were attacked over a matter of days.
-The ocean along much of this coastline has terrible visibility, often less than a foot.
-Sharks are apex predators (alpha predators at the top of the food chain), and have comparatively poor eyesight, so they may bite at anything that remotely resembles their typical dinner.
-Once their prey doesn’t respond normally, they release their bite.
+Sharks are apex predators (alpha predators at the top of the food chain), and have comparatively poor eyesight, so they may bite anything that remotely resembles their typical dinner.
+Once their prey doesn’t respond normally, they typically release their bite.

 Sharks at Popular Beaches

 Sharks are generally quite rare at the popular beaches of Grace Bay, the Bight Beach, Leeward Beach, and Long Bay Beach.
-When the occasional shark is sighted in these areas, it’s almost always a mid to small-size nurse shark, which is a very docile shark.
+When the occasional shark is sighted in these areas, it’s almost always a mid- to small-sized nurse shark, which is a very docile shark.

 It is very rare to see any shark other than rays or nurse sharks at the popular Smith’s Reef and The Bight Reef (Coral Gardens) snorkeling sites on Providenciales.